 - Decline in mental or physical health

-Amazingly, the National Council on Alcoholism and Drug Dependence (NCADD) reports that “2.5 million ‘older adults’ suffer from an addiction to a substance.
-While people age 65 or older comprise only 13% of the U.S. population, they account for nearly 30% of prescriptions in the country.”
+Amazingly, the National Council on Alcoholism and Drug Dependence (NCADD) reports that 2.5 million ‘older adults’ suffer from an addiction to a substance.
+While people age 65 or older comprise only 13% of the U.S. population, they account for one-third of prescriptions in the country.